Emma-Net/Emma-Net/README.md

     food for thought: "The Tao which can be named is not the true Tao" -- Tao Te Ching (don't quote me on that)

-Chat Area:
-    Hey again :)
-    hello!
-Back?
-Yep :) Off to a good start i see Looks like it. :) But only got some pieces so far.... feel free to edit/add/fix, obviously. :P That's why we're here, rigth? :) Indeed :)
+---

+###Misc:
 	Incidentally, when we say "minorities", we should probably think about the different anti's on the channel in finding these.

         E.g. how about options for people with disabilities for using the platform?
 Should think about this from the first launch?
 Absolutely we should